legendtech07/Legend-Tech-Academy/README.md

 Engaging in unauthorized access, hacking, or cybercrimes is illegal and punishable by law.

 4. Testing in Safe Environments
-We strongly recommend that any penetration testing or ethical hacking practice be done only in controlled environments, such as:
+We strongly recommend that any penetration testing or ethical hacking practice be done only in controlled environments, such as-

 Virtual labs